-Melissa is a passionate traveller.
+Melissa is a passionate traveler.
 She loves that her work allows her the opportunity to travel the world, meet interesting and accomplished individuals, then have the reward of watching them graduate a few short years later.
-When she's off the clock she's certainly not off the road, you can find her packing for the beach or roadtripping across the U.S. with her family.
+When she's off the clock she's certainly not off the road, you can find her packing for the beach or road tripping across the U.S. with her family.

 Now that we know a bit more about Melissa, let's talk yield management.

 Molly McCracken: Thanks for joining us to talk about Yield Management.
-Can you give us a high-level overview about how Yale MBA approaches and prioritizes yield management?
+Can you give us a high-level overview of how Yale MBA approaches and prioritizes yield management?

 Melissa Fogerty: First, I’ll define yield.
 Yield is an admissions term referring to the percentage of applicants who accept our admissions offer.
 A higher yield indicates that applicants who are admitted to a program are more likely to accept their offers, which sometimes indicates a more competitive program (though not necessarily).

 At Yale SOM, our prospective students are generally applying to more than one program and comparing a few compelling offers when it comes time to make a decision – often some of those offers aren’t even MBA programs, but rather work promotions or other career opportunities.
 We are competing against peer institutions for the best and brightest students, but also the job market at large.